stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## Potentially breaking changes
+Version 7.1. is a pure bug-fix release.
+It's extremely unlikely, but it might cause difficulties if the PDF viewer is destroyed and immediately re-created.
+Should you run into this, adding a delay of a single millisecond fixes this (or even a `setTimeout()` without the delay parameter).

 Version 7.0 fixes several bugs concerning `[(zoom)]`.
 Now `(zoom)` also emits the text values ("page-fit", "auto", "page-width", "page-actual").
 When you open a new PDF document, the old value of `[zoom]` is used for the new document.
 This was always the intended behavior, but it's possible it breaks applications relying on the bugs.